 winning the coveted title of “School of the Year.”

-For the first time ever, the JDC West competition will be held virtually in January 2021, hosted by University of Manitoba.
+The upcoming JDC West competition will be held in January 2023, hosted by University of Saskatchewan.

 JDC West requires students to possess a diverse set of skills, including